asdat3/Huntwithaim/README.md

 * Auto SystemGlobalEnvironment offset detection (thanks [@spookykokojunge](https://github.com/spookykokojunge))

 ### Player ESP
-It's recommended to turn on after teammates are no longer tagged as enemy players or after raid starts.
-Then turn it off.
+Chams are recommended to turn on after teammates are no longer tagged as enemy players or after raid starts.
+Then turn it off to prevent crashes and end-game freeze.
 HP is: **current**/**current max(is not potential max if hunter is burning)**[**potential max hp after after all burns are healed**]

 ### Supply ESP